RebecaApostu/covidsite/content/posts/2020-09-17-trends-and-patterns-in-booking-activities/index.md

 - - -

 Through the few metrics explored, long term trends and shifts from the regular tendencies are observed and quantified.
-The comparison between pre and during COVID-19 attempts to present a narrative on the effects of the pandemic at an isolated level, through the lens of a few metrics on Airbnb booking activities in Copenhagen.
+The comparison between pre and during COVID-19 attempts to present a narrative on the effects of the pandemic at an isolated local level, through the lens of a few metrics on Airbnb booking activities in Copenhagen.